Please ensure Javascript is enabled for purposes of website accessibility

 • The nearest car park is Bridge Street, M3 5AH.
 Manchester City Council states that Blue Badge holders can park in any bay and do not need to make payment.

-• Drop off is available on Bridge Street on the other side of the road to the museum.
+• Drop off is available on Bridge Street on the other side of the road from the museum.
 Please do not drop off on Bridge Street on the same side as the museum as a bus gate is in operation.

 • The museum is situated on a main road in the city centre on a public transport route.